-Last week, the College of Engineering hosted the annual MESA National Engineering Design Competition, hosted this past week at Temple University.
+Last week, the College of Engineering hosted the annual MESA National Engineering Design Competition at Temple University.
 Students, teachers, and parents came from across the country to North Broad to test their projects and learn.
 This was the first time MESA Pennsylvania, run by Dr. Jamie Bracey, hosted the event.

 MESA (for Math, Engineering, and Science Achievement) is a national partnership of groups from 11 states, focused on providing STEM education and opportunities to students of all ages.
 This year, Deming, New Mexico, a community near the Mexico border, won the high school level.
 Mendota, California, a small town near Fresno, earn middle school top honors.